GST collection in August at Rs 1.12 lakh crore, marginally lower than July

 On the GST collections, Rajat Bose, partner at Shardul Amarchand Mangaldas & Co, said there were some obvious signs of economic recovery.
 “What is heartening to see is that manufacturing states such as Maharashtra, Karnataka and Tamil Nadu have shown an increase of over 30% as compared to last year, which is a sure shot sign of economic recovery,” he told The Indian Express.

-However, some economists voiced their concerns about the dip in collection.
+However, some economists voiced their concerns about the dip in GST collection.

 Aditi Nayar, the chief economist at ICRA, said the August collections “has belied the healthy improvement” in the GST e-way bills, reported The Hindu.
 E-way bills are mandatory for inter-state transportation of goods valued over Rs 50,000.